-According to Statistics Finland's Labour Force Survey, the number of employed people was 32,000 higher in May 2019 than one year ago.
-The number of unemployed persons was 249,000, which was 12,000 fewer than one year ago.
-The trend of the employment rate was 72.6 per cent and the trend of the unemployment rate was 6.6 per cent.
+According to Statistics Finland's Labour Force Survey, the number of employed people was 50,000 lower in July 2020 than one year ago.
+There were 47,000 more unemployed than in July 2019.
+The trend of the employment rate was 71.9 per cent and the trend of the unemployment rate was 7.0 per cent.

-Employment rate and trend of employment rate 2009/05-2019/05, persons aged 15-64
+Employment rate and trend of employment rate 2010/07-2020/07, persons aged 15-64

-Unemployment and employment vary quite considerably by month and the change from the observation of the previous month mainly describes the seasonal aspect rather than the trend in development.
+Employment and unemployment vary quite considerably by month and the change from the observation of the previous month mainly describes the seasonal aspect rather than the trend in development.
 Thus, the latest statistical data are compared to the corresponding period of the year before.
 By contrast, the figures of the trend series that are adjusted for seasonal and random variation are mutually comparable and phenomena associated with long-term development and cyclical changes are thus more easily observable from the trend of the time series.